 - Some foods and medicines can affect how mycophenolate works.
 Tell your doctor if you are using acyclovir, azathioprine, cholestyramine, cyclosporine, metronidazole, norfloxacin, probenecid, rifampin, sevelamer, or valacyclovir.
 Tell your doctor if you are also using birth control pills or a proton pump inhibitor (PPI) medicine for heartburn.

 - This medicine may interfere with vaccines.
 Ask your doctor before you get a flu shot or any other vaccines.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you have are breastfeeding or if you have kidney disease, bone marrow problems, high blood pressure, or stomach ulcers or other digestive problems.
-Tell your doctor if you have Lesch-Nyhan or Kelley-Seegmiller syndrome (rare genetic disorders).
+- Tell your doctor knows if you are breastfeeding or if you have kidney disease, bone marrow problems, high blood pressure, or stomach ulcers or other digestive problems.

 Possible Side Effects While Using This Medicine:

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Change in how much or how often you urinate, painful urination, unusual swelling

 - Fever, chills, cough, sore throat, body aches, runny nose, nausea, vomiting, diarrhea, or other symptoms of infection